akashnag/ash/README.md

 ### Installing ash

-If you want to install **ash** on your system, download the `.tar.gz` file from the latest release (from the Releases section on GitHub).
+If you want to install **ash** on your system, download the `.tar.gz` file from the latest release (from the Releases section on GitHub) or from the `dist` folder.
 Extract it a folder, and once inside that folder (make sure it contains the file `setup.py`), execute the following:

 ```bash
 $ sudo pip3 install .